cnomso/chuckbanny/README.md

 # CHUCK BANNY PORTFOLIO SITE
 =============================================

-This is a web portfolio of Chuck Banny a Digital Artist and Illustrator Project video: https://shorturl.at/hmuIT
+This is a web portfolio of Chuck Banny a Digital Artist and Illustrator.

+Project video: https://shorturl.at/hmuIT

 ## Resources